 Prime Minister Manmohan Singh, in a statement ahead of a trip to Russia to attend the Group of 20 nations' summit on Thursday and Friday, said India would also need a more stable global environment.

-"The Summit comes at a time when we in India have introduced several reform measures and taken steps to strengthen macro-economic stability, stabilise the rupee and create a more investor friendly environment," Singh said in a statement.
+"The Summit comes at a time when we in India have introduced several reform measures and taken steps to strengthen macro-economic stability, stabilize the rupee and create a more investor friendly environment," Singh said in a statement.

 "At the same time, a stable and supportive external economic environment is also required to revive economic growth."

-Global markets are weakening after leaders of a U.S. Senate panel said they reached an agreement on Tuesday on a draft authorisation for the use of military force in Syria, paving the way for a vote by the committee on Wednesday.
+Global markets are weakening after leaders of a U.S. Senate panel said they reached an agreement on Tuesday on a draft authorization for the use of military force in Syria, paving the way for a vote by the committee on Wednesday.